anthonycoffey/flutter-labelscan/README.md

 ## ✨ Features

 - **Real-time Price Scanning**: Use your camera to scan price labels on products
-- **OCR Technology**: Automatically extracts price data from scanned labels
+- **AI-powered OCR Technology**: Automatically extracts price data from scanned labels using Google Vision & Gemini API
 - **Running Totals**: Keeps track of subtotal as you shop
 - **Tax Calculation**: Automatically calculates taxes based on your location
 - **Shopping History**: Save and review past shopping trips